Written by Amy Baker,

 The Insurance Institute for Business and Home Safety created a ‘fortified home’ standard, to protect Florida properties against hurricanes and hail

-Additionally, a decade ago the Insurance Institute for Business and Home Safety created a ‘fortified home’ standard, to protect Florida properties against hurricanes and hail.
-However, these are purely voluntary guidelines – and so far, only 12,000 homes have been built to these high standards.
-Properties that meet these standards tend to be around 7% more expensive than those that don’t.
+Additionally, in 2010 the Insurance Institute for Business and Home Safety created a ‘Fortified Home’ standard, to protect Florida properties against hurricanes and hail.
+While these are purely voluntary guidelines and only a few thousand properties meet the Fortified Home standards, the adoption of the standard is growing, particularly in hurricane-prone areas.
+Properties that meet these standards tend to be between 3% and 7% more expensive than those that don’t.
 There are three levels – bronze, silver and gold standard – gold being the highest.

 Halve the cost and double the fun by buying with family.
 Find out how in our free guide to Buying with Family.